Pediatric Orthopedic Surgeons treating Amniotic Band Syndrome

 Intramembranous Ossification

 Intramembranous ossification replaces the sheet-like connective tissue membranes with bony tissue.
 Bones that develop through this procedure are called intramembranous bones.
 This category includes certain flat bones of the skull and several irregular bones.
 The bones first develop as connective tissue membranes.
-Then, Osteoblasts move to the membranes and accumulate a bony matrix around themselves.
+Then, osteoblasts move to the membranes and accumulate a bony matrix around themselves.
 At this stage, these are called osteocytes.

 Endochondral Ossification